 If you keep a tight, trimmed moustache (and there’s nothing wrong with that), then this article is not for you.
 This is an article for those of us whose moustache tickles our lips if not completely covers them.
 With the joy of a full moustache comes the challenge of eating.
-From my own experience, I want to offer you some points so you can eat with your moustache as opposed to eating your moustache.
+From my own experience, I want to offer you five tips so you can eat with your moustache as opposed to eating your moustache.

 If you’ve ever let your moustache grow out you have undoubtedly had a few stray hairs move their way into the corners of your mouth.
 The problem gets exponentially worse while eating--take a bite of your burger and you feel a yank above your lip, munch on that slice of pizza and you feel the same pang.